 Do you have a favorite Gillette memory?

 Not so much a specific memory, but rather the really fantastic people I have come to know through Gillette.
 I have been an employee since October of 2015, but my association with Gillette began in 1987 when I was working with the Minnesota Governor’s Advisory Council on Technology for People with Disabilities/STAR program.
-At that time, we contracted with Gillette to provide mobile outreach and assistive technology services, and consumer action networks throughout Minnesota.
+At that time, we contracted with Gillette to provide mobile outreach and orthotics, prosthetics and seating services, and consumer action networks throughout Minnesota.
 Later, I was invited to serve on the Gillette Board of Directors for six years.
 Through these associations I have developed some truly wonderful lifelong friendships.

 What’s the best advice you ever received?